Warren Jeffs

 Warren Steed Jeffs (born December 3, 1955) is an American cult leader and convicted child sex offender.
-He is the president of the Fundamentalist Church of Jesus Christ of Latter-Day Saints, a polygamous cult based in Arizona and is serving a life sentence in Texas for child sexual assault following two convictions in 2011.
-The FLDS Church was founded in the early-20th century when its founders deemed the renunciation of polygamy by the Church of Jesus Christ of Latter-day Saints (LDS Church) to be apostate.
-The LDS Church disavows any relation between it and the FLDS Church, although there are significant historical ties.
+He is the president of the Fundamentalist Church of Jesus Christ of Latter-Day Saints, a polygamous cult based in Arizona and is serving a life sentence in Texas for child sexual assault after two convictions in 2011.
+The FLDS Church was founded in the early 20th century when its founders deemed the renunciation of polygamy by the Church of Jesus Christ of Latter-day Saints (LDS Church) to be apostasy.
+The mainstream LDS Church disavows any connection between it and the FLDS Church, although there are significant historical ties.

 In 2006, Jeffs was placed on the FBI's Ten Most Wanted List for his flight from the charges that he had arranged illegal child marriages between his adult male followers and underage girls in Utah.
-In 2007, Arizona charged him with eight additional counts in two separate cases, including incest and sexual conduct with minors.
+In 2007, Arizona charged him with eight additional counts in two separate cases including incest and sexual conduct with minors.

-In September 2007, Jeffs was convicted of two counts of rape as an accomplice, for which he was sentenced to imprisonment for ten years to life in Utah State Prison.
-This conviction was overturned by the Utah Supreme Court in 2010 due to flawed jury instructions.

-Jeffs was extradited to Texas, where he was found guilty of sexual assault of a minor, for raping a 15-year-old child bride; and aggravated sexual assault against a child, for raping a 12-year-old child bride; for which he was sentenced to life in prison, plus twenty years, and fined $10,000.
+In September 2007, Jeffs was convicted of two counts of rape as an accomplice, for which he was sentenced to imprisonment for 10 years to life in Utah State Prison.
+The conviction was overturned by the Utah Supreme Court in 2010 due to flawed jury instructions.
+He was extradited to Texas, where he was found guilty of sexual assault of a minor for raping a 15-year-old child bride; and aggravated sexual assault against a child for raping a 12-year-old child bride, for which he was sentenced to life in prison, plus 20 years and fined $10,000.
 Jeffs is incarcerated at the Louis C. Powledge Unit of the Texas Department of Criminal Justice near Palestine, Texas.

-Family and early life
+Early life

-Warren Steed Jeffs was born in Sacramento, California on December 3, 1955, to Rulon Jeffs and Merilyn Steed.
-Warren was born more than two months prematurely.
-Warren grew up outside of Salt Lake City, Utah.
-In 1976, the year he turned 21, Warren Jeffs became principal of Alta Academy, an FLDS private school at the mouth of Little Cottonwood Canyon.
+Warren Steed Jeffs was born in Sacramento, California on December 3, 1955 to Rulon Jeffs and Merilyn Steed.
+He was born more than two months prematurely and grew up outside of Salt Lake City, Utah.
+In 1976, the year he turned 21, Warren Jeffs became the principal of Alta Academy, an FLDS private school at the mouth of Little Cottonwood Canyon.
 He served as school principal for twenty years and was known for being "a stickler for the rules and for discipline."
-Warren's father Rulon Jeffs became the President of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church) in 1986 and had nineteen or twenty wives and approximately 60 children.
-Warren went on to have, according to former church members, 78 wives.
+His father Rulon Jeffs became the president of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church) in 1986 and had 19 or 20 wives and approximately 60 children.
+According to former church members, he eventually had 78 wives.